Kaim-Ru/chestUI-with-custombuttons/README.md

 ### 4.
 Even if you press the close button, only the form will close, so add a button to close the form.<br/>
 When you press that button, it will tp 1000 blocks directly above and force the UI to close.<br/>
-To make it compatible with the esc key, do the same thing when cancellationReason is UserClosed.
+To make it compatible with the esc key, do the same thing when "cancellationReason" is "UserClosed".

 ### 5.
-The animation when the form closes can be set to
+Disable animations when the form close

 ```JSON
 "$screen_animations": []